 However, for weight-watchers, Time Magazine once reported that Five Guys’ French Fries contains 1,464 calories, and it was added to their list of “Top 10 Worst Fast Food Meals”.
 Oh-oh.

 I do know that people also go for Five Guys for the FREE FLOW of peanuts.
-This feature is likely to be available in Singapore’s store too.
-Stay tuned.

 If you are heading London…